 And closer to the convention he would increase the number of people rating him sixth:

 “I am the least favored to win by the literary critical types, (in fact, I’ve seen a few places where they have ranked me #6 out of the 5 finalists) but that’s cool, because I am the only author eligible that has had a gnome fight or trailer park elves. (or as one critic pointed out, I am a relentlessly single tone throw back, and another said that if I win it is an insult and a black mark on the entire field of writing.)
 SWEET!
 I’m so unabashadly pulpy and just happy to entertain, and thus offensive, that I make the inteligensia weep bitter blood tears of rage.”https://monsterhunternation.com/2011/08/13/my-worldcon-schedule-and-running-commentary/

 The 2011 Hugo Awards had the common characteristic of the old and the new.
 The headline Best Novel category had a gender split of four women and one man.
-Among the finalists, Connie Willis and Lois McMaster Bujold where long-time Hugo favourites, whereas Mira Grant (aka Seanan McGuire) and N.K.Jemisin where relative new comers.
-In the end voters chose Connie Willis’s dual novels Blackout/All Clear, which by definition was a popular choice but was not well received by everybody.
+Among the finalists, Connie Willis and Lois McMaster Bujold were long-time Hugo favourites, whereas Mira Grant (aka Seanan McGuire) and N.K.Jemisin were relative newcomers.
+In the end, voters chose Connie Willis’s dual novels Blackout/All Clear, which by definition was a popular choice but was not well received by everybody.
 Fan-writer Abigail Nussbaum responded to the win by saying:

 “In other words, Blackout/All Clear‘s win not only rewards bad writing, it rewards cultural appropriation and exploitative business practices.
 It definitely has my vote for the worst best novel Hugo choice ever.”http://wrongquestions.blogspot.com/2011/08/2011-hugo-awards-winners.html